WebEngineering-Univaq/Java_Example_Login/README.md

 ## Installation

 This is a Maven-based project.
 Simply download the code and open it in any Maven-enabled IDE such as Netbeans or Eclipse.

+*Please do not download the code from the main branch, but from the branch corresponding to the platform used in the lectures:**
+- the **JEE** branch contains the application version to be run on the **JavaEE 8** platform inside **Apache Tomcat version 9**.
+- the **JKEE** branch contains the application version to be run on the **JakartaEE 10** platform inside **Apache Tomcat version 10**.

-Additionally, you may need to *configure the deploy settings*: the application is intended to be run on the **JavaEE 7** platform inside **Apache Tomcat version 9**.
-Refer to your IDE help files to perform this step.
+Note that you may need to *configure the deploy settings* based on the chosen platform/server: refer to your IDE help files to perform this step.
 For example, in Apache Netbeans, you must enter these settings in Project properties > Run.

 ---